brandai/starterkit-mustache-brandai/README.md

     - Icons
     - Images

-* You can use those elements and your style data as standard Pattern lab components and the data as mustache data access flow.
+* You can use those elements and your style data as standard Pattern Lab components and the data as mustache data access flow.
-* Note: for font to be rendered correctly you need to include your font directly in pattern lab.
+* Note: for font to be rendered correctly you need to include your font directly in Pattern Lab.

 ## Synchronizing data
 This starter kit contains style-data.json representing [example project](https://brand.ai/acme-demo-new) from Brand.ai.

-To sync Pattern Lab with your live styleguide use can use our brandai-cli our replace style-data.json content directly from your styleguide export app [for example](https://brand.ai/acme-demo-new/style/applications/data-export/json).
+To have Pattern Lab use data from your style guide, replace the default style-data.json with the style-data.json that's available for your style guide.
+You can find the latter by visiting the data export app on Brand.ai. [for example](https://brand.ai/acme-demo-new/style/applications/data-export/json)

+You can download the style-data.json file and copy it to your source folder.
+Alternatively, you can automate this process by running a brandai-cli command.
+This makes it easy to update Pattern Lab as your style guide changes.

+Here's how you'd do it.

 #### To use the cli
 ```
 npm install brandai-cli --global
 ```
-Then execute the below command that will dowload the json style data and copy it to the destination folder.
+Then execute the below command that will download the JSON style data from Brand.ai and copy it to the destination folder.
 ```
 brandai json --dest source/_data --organization <organization> -- styleguide --<styleguide>